1688168/Codes/Patterns.md

 # [`Intervals`]

-- when do you sort by beginning point
+> when do you sort by beginning point

 - -> the min number of intervals to cover the whole range

-- when do you sort by ending point
+> when do you sort by ending point

+- -> relating to overlap
 - -> the max number of non-overlapping intervals

   > 1. 50%: Sweep line